Kylie Jenner Shows Off Her Curves In A White Swimsuit

 The Keeping Up with the Kardashians star’s latest post-pregnancy body confessions come shortly after Kylie also opened up about her new life as a mom during a YouTube Q&A with close friend Jordyn Woods, where she got very candid about all the changes that have happened to her body since becoming a mom.

 “It was such a great pregnancy and birth and, like, I’m so happy and I would have done the same thing over again,” Jenner said in the video, per E!
-News, though she revealed that one body part in particular has gotten bigger which she wasn’t exactly too thrilled about.
+News, though she revealed that one body part, in particular, has gotten bigger which she wasn’t exactly too thrilled about.

 “My boobs are definitely, like, three times the size, which bothers me.
 I have, like, stretch marks on my boobs,” Kim Kardashian’s little sister said.
 “I feel like, you know, my stomach isn’t the same.
 My waist isn’t the same.
 My butt’s bigger and my thighs are bigger, like everything.”